Why is it essential to understand mind traps?

 - From within, as cognitive biases cloud their judgement.

-- From without, through the influence of corrupt politicians, biased media, and manipulative rhetoric built on logical fallacies.
+- From outside, through manipulative rhetoric, biased media, and logical fallacies.

 What this awareness gives us: